 The next step was to gather information on the North American river otter.
-I did not have access to a library at a major university, and am neither a student nor a faculty member.
+When I first published this bibliography I did not have access to a library at a major university, and was neither a student nor a faculty member.
 The literature search was conducted from books and hard copies of scientific articles I had at my immediate disposal and from scientific journal articles published directly online or stored in the extensive online journal storage databases.
 Literature Cited sections of these articles were reviewed.
 It was evident an up-to-date bibliography did not exist for Lontra [Lutra] canadensis.
 I knew the literature search I was conducting would have to be very extensive to satisfy my curiosity.
 As the bibliography evolved I realized it would be worth sharing when completed.